 Product dontation requests may be made one time per year, per organization.
 Agencies are encouraged to incorporate all annual product needs (for programs, raffles/auctions, etc.) into one single request.
 However, product requests should continue to be for programs primarily serving youth, the arts and education.

 CRAYOLA FUNDING REQUESTS:

-Funding is concentrated on specific programs rather than general operational support.
+Funding is made available for specific programs rather than general operational support.

 Consideration is given to nonprofit organizations in which employees serve in a volunteer capacity.

 All applications must be made on www.CrayolaCares.com by December 1 of the preceding year for which funds are requested, regardless of the amount of the request.

 Submit a Funding Request

 If you received a Crayola Grant in a prior year, please complete the Crayola Grant Evaluation Form and return the completed form to firstname.lastname@example.org.